mjordan/linetweetbot/README.md

 ## Python prerequisites

 Line Tweetbot is written in Python.
-It uses the PTT ([Python Twitter Tools])(http://mike.verdone.ca/twitter/) library, so you will need to make sure it is installed.
+It uses the [Python Twitter Tools](http://mike.verdone.ca/twitter/) library, so you will need to make sure it is installed.
 Instructions are provided on the PTT website.

 ## Perl requirements